manni8436/Legend-of-the-Greek-Gods/assets/css/README.md

 and loved reading about it for a long time and I even have Greek Mythology memobrilia from my trip to Greece and Rome

-Most of the designs and layout for my project was created on my own using wireframes but I also used bootstrap to aid me in building my navigation menu and also the image cards
+Most of the designs and layout for my project was created on my own using wireframes and I also used bootstrap to aid me in building my navigation menu and also the image cards

 I also want to thank the following websites for helping me with my first project